pratibhapun/Final_Thesis_Secure_online_bank/README.md

 ## Steps to run Project

-1. Copy SkyBank Project Folder And Paste in htdocs folder (htdocs found in xampp Setup)
+1. Copy NepalBank Project Folder And Paste in htdocs folder (htdocs found in xampp Setup)
-2. Open SkyBank Folder With VScode or other editor
+2. Open NepalBank Folder With VScode or other editor
 3. Create app password in google (follow the video tutorial -> how to make app password [video link -> https://youtu.be/J4CtP1MBtOE] )
 4. Now Edit Some Files given Below ():